By Vineeth Polisetti, Director · Published 2026-04-21 · Updated 2026-04-22 · 10 min read

 Any hydraulic system operating near hot surfaces, open flames, or molten metal should run a fire-resistant fluid, not mineral HLP.
 Relevant applications include die-casting injection hydraulics, steel-mill roll-force systems, glass-manufacturing hydraulic presses, and underground coal-mining equipment.

-The choices are HFC (40% water-glycol, Castrol Anvol WG 46), HFDU (phosphate ester, Castrol Anvol PE), or HFDU synthetic (Castrol Anvol SWX).
-HFC is the cheapest and most common for sub-200-bar systems; HFDU is required above 200 bar and in systems where water-containing fluid is unacceptable (steam-turbine controls).
+The choices are HFC (water-glycol, Castrol Anvol WG 46) or HFDU synthetic ester (Castrol Anvol SWX 46).
+A third ISO 12922 class, HFDR phosphate ester, has no current product in Castrol's India range.
+HFC is the cheapest and most common and Castrol rates Anvol WG 46 to 200 bar; the anhydrous HFDU type is what you need above 200 bar and in systems where water-containing fluid is unacceptable (steam-turbine controls).

 Fire-resistant fluids are not direct drop-in replacements for HLP.
-Converting requires pump de-rating, seal replacement (NBR to viton), and a strict flush protocol.
+Converting requires pump de-rating, a seal and hose review against the product data sheet for the fluid you are moving to, and a strict flush protocol.
 Plan the conversion carefully — we do full conversion assessments as part of our technical support.

 What specification checklist should I run through?